G-Uzoh/Testing/REAME.md

 # Testing project to handle conflicts in GitHub

 - First, I created a new GitHub repository
-- Second, I created a local folder.
+- Second, I created a logcal folder.
 - I initialized git on the local folder.
   - `git init`
 - Next, I created a README file.